 30 Exciting Facts You Didn’t Know About Photography

-Photography is a word that has its origins from greek, meaning drawing with light.
-From the earliest inventions of pinhole cameras to the latest digital camera, the art came a long way to make it what it is today.
+Photography is a word that has its origins in Greek, meaning drawing with light.
+From the earliest inventions of pinhole cameras to the latest digital camera, art came a long way to make it what it is today.
 Here are some fun facts that can help illustrate this journey.

 1. First Digital Camera Weight